The Problem: The Top Dogs in the world seem to have it all and won’t share their secrets.

 To maintain and sustain success in your professional life, you need a happy personal life.
 That means having great relationships with your co-workers, your family, your friends, and, most importantly, yourself.
 Highly successful people understand that money can be made and lost, but health, family, and well-being are not as expendable.

 How do successful people really “have it all?”
 Well, for starters, they work really hard for it.
 But they also lighten the load by reminding themselves to take breaks.
 Clara Shih overrides her tendency to work herself into the ground by taking a business card everywhere she goes that prompts her to take a break every once in a while.

 Productive people don’t let other people or useless projects waste time.
 They simply won’t attend meetings, social events, or appointments that aren’t worth their time.
 Meetings can be dominated by“not-so-important’ issues that could just resolved with a few emails.
 Scientists recommend that the best way to combat time management issues is to figure out why you do it the first place.
 Use meditation to re-focus when you’re getting off track.
 But don’t just help yourself: make your office run like clockwork by being the one who keeps everyone on schedule and on task.

 Now, Get to Work!

 These tips don’t require you to be an entrepreneur, a billionaire, or an Olympian.
-These tips can help anyone become more a efficient, productive, and pleasant member of the office.
+These tips can help anyone become more of an efficient, productive, and pleasant member of the office.
 The catch, though, is that success is never certain.
 What works for these people might not be right for you.
 If their secrets to success don’t work well for you, recognize that they’re counterproductive and make your own routine.
-Creativity is a hallmark of high successful, innovative people too!
+Creativity is a hallmark of highly successful, innovative people, too!